 - Applicants must hold an MD, a PhD and/or a DVM/VMD degree(s).

 - The faculty mentor/sponsor and co-sponsor (if any) must be appointed at Stanford University.
 The faculty mentor ("primary sponsor") must be the faculty who is sponsoring that postdoc’s appointment at Stanford University.
 A co-sponsor is not required.
 Acting and consulting appointees are not eligible to be a sponsor or co-sponsor.

 - The faculty sponsor and co-sponsor should be Neurosciences Institute Faculty Affiliates.
 Any interested Stanford faculty member is invited to join Wu Tsai Neurosciences Institute

 - Foreign scholars may have J-1 (receiving stipends) or H1B visas (receiving salary).
 Citizenship is not a selection factor.

-Wu Tsai Neurosciences Institute is committed to offering equal opportunity employment and encourages applications from all qualified individuals regardless of race, religion, cultural or ethnic background, gender, sexual preference, and disability.
+Wu Tsai Neurosciences Institute is committed to offering equal opportunity employment and encourages applications from all qualified individuals regardless of race, religion, cultural or ethnic background, gender, sexual orientation, and disability.

 Additional Application Guidelines:

 - A faculty sponsor may not have more than one funded Neurosciences Institute fellow at a time.

 - A faculty member may sponsor one (1) application and/or serve as a co-sponsor on no more than two (2) applications per cycle.